jimsalterjrs/sanoid/README.md

 + --preserve-recordsize

 	This argument tells syncoid to set the recordsize on the target before writing any data to it matching the one set on the replication src.
 This only applies to initial sends.

++ --preserve-compression

+	This argument tells syncoid to set the compression type on the target before writing any data to it matching the one set on the replication src.
+This only applies to initial sends.

 + --no-clone-rollback